Mr0B/Mr0B/README.md

 ### Credits:

-the top language card use this amzing repo https://github.com/anuraghazra/github-readme-stats.
+the stats card and the top language card use this amazing repo https://github.com/anuraghazra/github-readme-stats.